Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-10-routing-this-is-what-you-need-to-know.md

 - Redirect
 - Child routes

-There are some more elements, but these are fundamental route related topics we need to learn.
+There are some more elements, but we need to learn these are fundamental route-related topics.

-If you are looking at how to [setup an Angular project](https://daily-dev-tips.com/posts/creating-our-first-angular-project/) check out this article.
+Check out this article if you are looking at how to [set up an Angular project](https://daily-dev-tips.com/posts/creating-our-first-angular-project/).

 > This article is written based on Angular 10